-Signed: (Applicant or Agent) Date: 9-20-19
+Signed: (Applicant or Agent) we a Mones

+Date: 7-31-20

 Signed: (Owner,if different from applicant)

 Date:

 THE APPLICANT OR AGENT THE OWNER

-City of la Cosse
+D William A. Torrance

+Ву: A STATE OF THE PARTY OF THE PAR

-STATE OF WISCONSIN) STATE OF WISCONSIN)
+STATE OF WISCONSIN) STATE OF WISCONSIN

-COUNTY OF LA CROSSE) COUNTY OF LA CROSSE)
+COUNTY OF LA CROSSE) COUNTY OF LA CROSSE

-Personally came before me this 26 day of September.
-2015, the above named to me known to be the person(s) who executed the foregoing instrument and acknowledged the same.
-Personally came before me this day of, 2015, the above named to me known to be the person(s) who executed the foregoing instrument and acknowledged the same.
+Personally came before me this day of, 2015, the above named to me Personally came before me this 31 St day of July 3020 the above named William A. Torrance to me

+known to be the person(s) who executed the foregoing instrument and acknowledged the same. known to be the person(s) who executed the foregoing instrument and acknowledged the same.

-Motary Public, La Crosse County, WI My commission expires: Notary Public, La Crosse County, WI My commission expires:
+Notary Public, La Crosse County, WI My commission expires: Notary Public La Crosse County, WI My commission expires: 4-34-2022